ESPRESSO on VLT: An Instrument for Exoplanet Research: Introduction

 \section{Introduction}

 During the last decades the exoplanet science has become one of the most exciting research fields in modern astrophysics.
-The doppler spectroscopy or radial velocity (RV) technique (based on the determination of the projected velocity of stars in the direction of the line of sight) was the earliest method delivering the first detection of a low-mass companions~\citep[e.g. HD114762 b --][]{lat89}.
+The doppler spectroscopy or radial velocity (RV) technique (based on the determination of the projected velocity of stars in the direction of the line of sight) was the earliest method delivering the first detection of low-mass companions~\citep[e.g. HD114762 b --][]{lat89}.
 This technique provided in 1995 the first discovery of a Jupiter-mass exoplanet orbiting the solar-type star 51~Pegasi~\citep{may95Natur}.
 After the discovery of 51 Peg b, direct imaging, microlensing and specially transit searches both from the ground and space~\citep{lis14Natur}, together with the RV technique~\citep{may14Natur}, have produced an increasing number of detections of planets and planetary systems.
-The number of confirmed exoplanets discovered as of May 2017 is about 3,600, among which $\sim 2700$ exoplanets have been detected using the transit technique, mostly from the space missions CoROT~\citep{bar06} and Kepler~\citep{bor09}.
-About 700 exoplanets have been discovered using the doppler technique on high-resolution spectrographs.
-These detections from both transit and RV techniques have yielded a significant statistical contribution to our understanding of exoplanet population, such as the frequency of planets~\citep{may11,how12}, for different host spectral types and at different orbital distances including the habitable zone (i.e. in orbits where water is retained in liquid form on the planet surface).
+The number of confirmed exoplanets discovered as of December 2023 is about 5557, among which $\sim 4146$ exoplanets have been detected using the transit technique, mostly from the CoRoT\footnote{Convection, Rotation and planetary Transits (CoRoT)}~\citep{bar06}, Kepler~\citep{bor09}, K2~\citep{how14} and TESS\footnote{Transiting Exoplanet Survey Satellite (TESS)}~\citep{ric15} space missions, with 37, 2778, 548, and 410 confirmed planets, respectively.
+About 1071 exoplanets have been discovered using the doppler technique on high-resolution spectrographs.
+Combined observations from both the transit and the RV techniques have yielded a significant statistical contribution to our understanding of exoplanet population, such as the frequency of planets~\citep[e.g.][]{may11,how12,kun20,rib23}, for different host spectral types and at different orbital distances including the habitable zone (i.e. in orbits where water is retained in liquid form on the planet surface).